morganoleary/Fine-Furnishings/README.md

 ## Clone Repository

 # Credits
-- The Boutique Ado Walkthrough was referenced when setting up Django and Allauth
+- The Boutique Ado Walkthrough was referenced when setting up Django, Allauth and the base template.

 ### Content